angst7/stm32_functgen/README.md

 * Sine Wave (computed via the CMSIS f32 lookup tables)
 * Square Wave
 * Triangle Wave
 * Sawtooth Wave

-Each of these functions can be called, but they are not currently implemented in a way that would allow you to easily switch between them.

 You can control the amplitude (from ~0 to VCC PP) and the frequency (From ~100HZ to 3kHz) using a potentiometer as a voltage divider read on ADC1 Channels 0 and 1 respectively.

+Definitions for the default pins and ports are in arbwave.h for quick reference or modification.

 It's pretty rough at the moment, but I wanted to get it up here for folks who've been watching me make this on livecoding.tv/angst7